akhmedov/rpi_camera_homekit/doc/homebridge-rpi-motion-camera.md

-# Level 1: Guide to create Apple HomeKit Camera from Raspberry Pi computer
+# Apple HomeKit Camera from Raspberry Pi with Computer Vision as Motion Sensor

 Following the instruction you will get Apple Homekit compatible camera with some Shortcuts that saves image to local/cloud storage on motion action.
 The main thing here that we are able to define the motion by our own Computer Vision algorithm.
 For example, it can trigger only for cats or humans.

-Required hardware: Apple HomeKit Hub (TV of HomePod), SMI Camera (such as Raspberry Pi Camera V2) Raspberry Pi V2 (or higher), MicroSD card, Apple Homekit Client (on your iOS or MacOS device)
+Required hardware: SMI Camera (such as Raspberry Pi Camera V2), Raspberry Pi V2 (or higher), MicroSD card,
+Apple Homekit Client (on your iOS or MacOS device), optional Apple HomeKit Hub (TV of HomePod).

 This guide implies you are already flashed Raspbian OS, wired your SMI camera and established SSH connection throw LAN.
 Also, it is required that you have created home instance in your HomeKit App.

-## Step 1: Install Homebridge
+## Step 1: Install and configure Homebridge

 The right way is to follow the
 [Official Installation Guide](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-Raspbian).